loopwerk/loopwerk.io/content/articles/2026-02-12-hugo-vs-publish-vs-saga.md

 **Publish** and **Saga** are both Swift packages, which means you get the compiler on your side.
 Xcode gives you autocomplete, jump-to-definition, and inline errors.
 Rename a metadata field and the compiler shows you every template that needs updating.
 Pass the wrong type to a function and it won't build.
 This is a real advantage over Hugo's "run it and see" workflow.
 That said, Publish's type safety has a ceiling: with one shared `ItemMetadata` for all sections, most fields end up optional, and the compiler can't tell you that you're accessing an article field on a project page.
 Saga's per-section metadata types give you the full benefit.

-The dev server story is less rosy. **Publish** has a `publish run` command, but it's minimal.
+The dev server story for Publish isn't great. **Publish** has a `publish run` command, but it's minimal.
 It compiles your Swift package, generates the site, and then launches Python's built-in `http.server` to serve the output folder.
 That's it.
 No file watching, no live reload, no auto-rebuild.
 When you change a markdown file or a Swift source file, you have to stop the server, rebuild, and restart.
 If you're using Xcode, the workflow is Cmd+R to rebuild, then manually refresh your browser.

-**Saga** includes a `watch` command that monitors your content and source folders using macOS's native FSEvents.
-When a file changes, it triggers a rebuild.
-For browser auto-reload, it uses [browser-sync](https://github.com/BrowserSync/browser-sync), which watches the output folder and refreshes connected browsers when new files appear.
-It requires browser-sync to be installed separately, and the watch command only works on macOS.
-Not as seamless as Hugo's all-in-one approach, but it gets the job done.
+**Saga** has a `saga dev` command that watches your content and source folders, triggers a rebuild when a file changes, and live-reloads the browser.
+It works on both macOS and Linux, so developing or deploying on a Linux server is no problem.

 ## Extensibility